ifeanyiecheruo/tiny-cli-args-parser/README.md

-# Tiny Comman Line Arguments Parser
+# Tiny Command Line Arguments Parser

 This is my CLI parser.
 There are many like it, but this one is mine.

 ## Motivation

-I just want a tiny, single file, bit of procedural code to structure my CLI args for throw away scripts, I don't need all of the fanciness of the more popular libraries.
+I just want a single file with a bit of procedural code to structure my CLI args in throw-away scripts, I don't need all of the fanciness of the more popular libraries.

 ## Limitations

-- Does not support short arguments (eg -h)
+- Does not support short arguments (e.g. -h)
-- Does not support sub command style args parsing. (eg command --verbose subcommand --out result.txt)
+- Does not support sub command style args parsing. (e.g. `command --verbose subcommand --out result.txt`)
-- Does not do custom arg validation or argument coercing.
+- Does not do custom arg validation or argument coercion.
 - Does not generate help text.

 ## Usage